Microsoft Excel integration

 await worksheet.clearAllCells();

-const cellRange = await worksheet.getCells('A2:E6');
+const cellRange2 = await worksheet.getCells('A2:E6');

-// Get individual cells or ranges by name
+// Get cells by name

-const dailyTradesTableCells = await worksheet.getCells('DAILY_TRADES');
+const cellRange3 = await worksheet.getCellRange('DAILY_TRADES');

 // Get multiple groups using comma-separated names and ranges

-const multipleCells = await worksheet.getCells('B10,G5:H6,ACCOUNT_MARGIN');
+const cellRange4 = await worksheet.getCells('B10,G5:H6,ACCOUNT_MARGIN');

 // Calculate Pythagorean triples and output computed values to console